NifTK/MITK/README.md

    Introduces a function to block signals from mitk::SliceNavigationController.

-2. Branch midas-trac-3444-sliced-geometry-initialisation

-   SliceGeometry3D initialisation fix

-3. Branch bug-18608-cl-arguments-with-space
+2. Branch bug-18608-cl-arguments-with-space

    Command line arguments are quoted in Linux launch script, so that you can pass arguments with space.

-4. Branch 4010-PointListWidget
+3. Branch 4010-PointListWidget

    PointListModel has appropriate beginResetModel/endResetModel to update lists and correctly supports setting of existing pointSetList.